All Episodes

 It is making fun of Al Sharpton and his peak over the fact that the Democrat Party has basically thrown him under the bus and is adopting this clean and articulate black guy.

-Well, we illustrate the absurd by being absurd here, and regular listeners know this.
+Now, we illustrate the absurd by being absurd here, and regular listeners know this.

-However, as is the case with many elements on this program, if you just tune in one day and hear Barack the Magic Negro, and have not heard all of the news that led into the creation of this parody, then I admit you might be a little stunned and shocked by it.
+However, as is the case with many elements on this program, if you just tune in one day and hear Barack the Magic Negro and have not heard all of the news that led into the creation of this parody, then I admit you might be a little stunned and shocked by it.

 How many times, however, over the course of 20 years has this happened where drive-by listeners hear something, take it out of context, raise holy hell, only later to be embarrassed when they find out what the roots.